What types of assistance are used?

 Some think their health won't deteriorate and they will just die one day!
 It would be nice if it worked that way for everyone!

-When looking ahead no one knows if they will or won't need assistance!
-We do however know:
+However, no one knows if they will or won't need assistance!
+We do know:

 ● By age 75 — 70% or more of us will need support at some time!